canonical/ubuntu-core-docs/docs/how-to-guides/image-creation/index.md

 ## Board enablement

-Pre-built images are available for supported platforms, including Raspberry Pi, Intel NUCs and x86/KVM virtualisation, and these can be download and easily installed.
-See [Supported platforms](/reference/testing-platforms) for the current list and for download links to both the images and the model assertions they use.
+Pre-built images are available for testing a range of devices.
+See [Testing Platforms](/reference/testing-platforms) for further details.

 _Board enablement_, however, is the term we use for building an Ubuntu Core image for a new hardware platform, and there's a well established process for accomplishing this.